Know Your Zone, Know Your Home

 This year, it is also very important for residents to know their home.
 If an evacuation order is not issued for your area and your house is not in an evacuation zone, you may consider sheltering in place.
 If you shelter in place, it’s important to know your home and its ability to withstand strong winds and heavy rain.

 Take a look to see where your zone is at Know Your Zone Map.

 Frequently Asked Questions

-The greatest threat to life from a hurricane is storm surge flooding, so if you are in an ordered evacuation zone, low-lying flood area or in a mobile home, the life-safety risk of a hurricane will be greater than the risk of COVID-19 exposure.
-On the other hand, if you are not in an ordered evacuation zone, low-lying flood prone area, mobile home or unsafe structure, then it may be safer to stay in your home.
+The greatest threat to life from a hurricane is storm surge flooding.
+If you are in an ordered evacuation zone, low-lying flood area or in a mobile home, you should follow all evacuation orders.
+However, if you are not in an ordered evacuation zone, low-lying flood prone area, mobile home or unsafe structure, then it may be safer to stay in your home.
 Always heed the advice and orders of local officials during a storm.

 If you are in an evacuation zone that is ordered to evacuate by local authorities or in a flood zone, you should evacuate no matter what.
 If you are not in any of these areas, then it may be safer for you to stay in your home.
 While it is the responsibility of the homeowner to know if their home is strong enough to withstand a hurricane, generally homes built after 2002 include features that make them more resilient to hurricanes.
 There are also improvements you can make to your home to strengthen it against future storms.
 Know your home and learn more by visiting https://floridadisaster.org/planprepare/secure-your-home/

 The most important precaution you can take to reduce damage to your home and property is to protect the areas where wind can enter.
 According to recent wind technology research, it's important to strengthen the exterior of your house so wind and debris do not tear large openings in it.
 Learn more by visiting https://floridadisaster.org/planprepare/secure-your-home/